Bandit Signs: The Ultimate Guide For Real Estate InvestorsDec 07, 2022

 Determine the amount of funds you can commit on a weekly basis without hurting your business.
 Evaluate the estimated response rate and determine the return on investment.
 By doing this, you will be able to justify the amount of money you may use on the campaign.

-Online printers such as Vistaprint sell customizable corrugated plastic signs starting at around $19.00 for one sign.
-Search for the term "yard signs" since these sites may not be advertise them as "bandit signs."
+Online printers such as Vistaprint sell customizable corrugated plastic signs starting around $19.00 for one sign.
+Search for the term "yard signs" since these sites may not advertise them as "bandit signs."
+Once you’ve customized your yard sign, you are ready to checkout!

-Primoprint offers 4mm Coroplast signs (printed both sides) starting at $13.
-While their 10mm Coroplast printed one side start at $13 as well.
+Primoprint offers 4mm Coroplast signs (printed both sides) starting around $13.
+While their 10mm Coroplast printed one side start around $13 as well.

 Who buys only one bandit sign?
 You'll want to buy in bulk to get the price of signs cheap.
 For instance, the unit price is only $5.40 when purchasing 100 signs.